 - One segment would have Johnny reading off real TV shows that are debuting in the fall or midseason, and Ed would reply in great length that those are the only new shows debuting, prompting Johnny to reply "WRONG, [insert noun] breath!" before reading the fake/comedic ones.

 - Early Installment Weirdness: People who grew up with the Jay Leno incarnation of the show onwards might be surprised that yes, the show used to be an hour and forty-five minutes long.
 The show was eventually cut down to ninety minutes in 1966 after Carson learned that many affiliates were preempting the first fifteen minutes for local programming and refused to come on until later.
 For a while, Ed McMahon would do a solo set before introducing Johnny at the point when all the affiliates switched over to the main feed.
-In 1980, the show reduced its running time to the present sixty minutes.
+In 1980, as part of a series of contract demands by Carson that NBC accepted, the show reduced its running time to the present sixty minutes.
 One example of how long it could go is in the Christmas 1979 episode, which featured a very funny opening segment of Johnny and Ed looking at popular toys of the time which took up three segments and lasted about 26 minutes.

 - Failed Future Forecast: Occasionally, after a brand new comedian does their set, Johnny will say something like, "You'll be seeing them a lot".
 He wasn't always right; some of them faded into obscurity.

 - 15 Minutes of Fame: Carson's Tonight Show was famous for featuring both celebrities and non-celebrities who happened to have a unique quirk (like the woman who collected potato chips that looked like famous people) or who won a contest (like spelling bee champs).
-Aside from Letterman's Late Show, this practice didn't really carry over to many of the late night talk shows, with the hosts mostly sticking to celebrities promoting their latest movies/shows, as well as musicians and stand-up comics.
+Aside from Letterman's Late Show, this practice didn't really carry over to most other late night talk shows, with the hosts mostly sticking to celebrities promoting their latest movies/shows, as well as musicians and stand-up comics.note

 - Fun with Acronyms: In one Carnac sketch:Johnny: KKK, IRS, UCLA. (opens envelope) How do you spell "Kkkirsucla?"